 A LAP, enabled by the Sale and Supply of Alcohol Act 2012, aims to minimise alcohol related harm in the city and ensure the sale, supply and consumption of alcohol is undertaken safely and responsibly and that harm caused by excessive or inappropriate consumption of alcohol is reduced.

 More specifically, the benefits of having a LAP are that it can:

-The Local Alcohol Policy (LAP) will give Christchurch people greater influence over when, where and how alcohol is sold in the city.
+Having a Local Alcohol Policy (LAP) will give Christchurch residents greater influence over when, where and how alcohol is sold in the city.